The Resilience of Plants

 spotted tradescantia

-I’d been growing several of the tropical trailing Tradescantia (wandering Jew) species in the Maryland gardens, and thought this seedling was the result of a chance pairing of varieties.
-After doing some research, I learned it’s the spotted tradescantia (Tinantia pringlei), also called Widow’s Tears.
-I’d never seen the plant before and haven’t since then (other than those I grow), but one seed evidently landed in this pot of soil sitting near the garage.
+I’d been growing several of the tropical Tradescantia (wandering Jew) species in the Maryland gardens, and thought this seedling was the result of a chance pairing of varieties.
+After doing some research, I learned it’s the spotted tradescantia (Tinantia pringlei), also called Spotted Widow’s Tears.
+I’d never seen the plant before and haven’t since then (other than those I grow).
+But one seed evidently landed in this pot of soil sitting near the garage.
 What are the chances?!
+The seed probably was deposited by a migrating bird or one which had eaten seeds from a local garden.

-Since then, this plant, native to the mountains of northern Mexico, has seeded randomly in various places.
-It likes part sun or light shade.
-Near the tips of the 12″ stems grow pretty 3-petaled lavender-purple flowers typical of the Commelinaceae family, which includes the spiderworts and wandering Jew.
+Since then, this plant has seeded from the original plant in various places.
+Native to the mountains of northern Mexico, it likes morning sun or dappled shade.
+Near the tips of the 12-16″ stems grow pretty 3-petaled lavender-purple flowers typical of the Commelinaceae family, which includes the spiderworts and wandering Jew.
+One plant can spread several feet in moist soil, but it starts all over each year from the base.
+Overly robust plants are easily pulled out or cut back.

 I’m not sure if Tinantia is hardy here in USDA zone 7, so I’m testing a few plants in the garden.
-Various websites indicate it’s hardy in zone 7 or 8 and south. (***Update***: A few plants are growing in the gardens, so it is hardy here.
-4/22/2023)
+Various websites indicate that it’s hardy in zone 7 or 8 and south. (***Update***: Plants have regrown from the crown in my zone 7b gardens, so it is winter hardy here.
+7/11/2024)

 The Resilience of Plants: Recovery